About Sea Turtles and Beaches

 We know how much most people love our beaches, and want to remind you that they are also important as nesting areas for sea turtles.
 Our sand dunes are required to be protected by the State, not only to preserve our homes and businesses, but as a home to many unique plants and animals.

 We ask that you and your guests please help protect Florida's sea turtles and the coastal habitats.
+Please see the Town's sea turtle protection regulations, Section 161.19 of the Land Development Code contained within the Code of Ordinances.

 CLICK HERE for a printable day and night color flyer about turtles on our beaches.